 “Planning a sailing charter to the Caribbean islands is one of the safest ways to travel during the pandemic,” said Andrew Thompson, Director of Horizon Yacht Charters.
 “We are excited to welcome our charter guests and know that they will experience the most amazing time sailing these islands.
 The first four days of quarantine can be spent sailing around the islands to many designated anchorages, so clients can also enjoy swimming and snorkelling from their pre-provisioned and prepared yachts.
 After their negative 4th day test (testing stations will be set up around all the islands), clients are free to sail and go ashore wherever they wish.”

 Having arrived in the BVI in the mid-80s, Sylvia Driver, Director of Horizon Yacht Charters said “I have never seen so much marine life, dolphins, and turtles.
 Our environment has benefitted from the tourism break, and it’s looking even more beautiful wherever you go.
-Now truly is the best time to experience the underwater wonders of the BVI.”
+Now truly is the best time to make plans for your trip to experience the underwater wonders of the BVI.”